 All corporations, big or small, need to be controlled and directed.
-Corporate governance is the term given to the system of rules, practices and processes through which an organisation or a firm is directed and controlled.
+Corporate governance is the term given to the system of rules, practices and processes through which an organization or a firm is directed and controlled.

 Corporate governance helps you to keep track of your company’s progress and growth and make sure everything is working as expected.
-It includes looking after a myriad of fields such as balancing the interests of your organisation’s many stakeholders like the management, customers, shareholders, the community, etc. Basically, it controls everything- right from the internal controls to performance measurement as well as corporate disclosure.
+It includes looking after a myriad of fields such as balancing the interests of your organization’s many stakeholders like the management, customers, shareholders, the community, etc. Basically, it controls everything- right from the internal controls to performance measurement as well as corporate disclosure.

-Governance structures and principles identify the distribution of rights and responsibilities among different participants in the corporation (such as the board of directors, managers, shareholders, creditors, auditors, regulators, and other stakeholders) and includes the rules and procedures for making decisions in corporate affairs.
+Governance structures and principles identify the distribution of rights and responsibilities among different participants in the corporation (such as the board of directors, managers, shareholders, creditors, auditors, regulators, and other stakeholders) and include the rules and procedures for making decisions in corporate affairs.

 Monitoring of actions, policies, practices and decisions of corporations, their agents and affected stakeholders are some of the governance mechanisms.